Psalm 73 – “My Feet Almost Slipped”

 ii.
 “Let them flaunt their little hour, poor unsubstantial sons of dreams; they will soon be gone; when the day breaketh, and the Lord awakes as a mighty man out of his sleep, they will vanish away.
 Who cares for the wealth of dreamland?
 Who indeed but fools?”
 (Spurgeon)

 d.
-So, Lord, when You awake: Asaph admitted that it seemed as if God was asleep because one could not always see His active hand of judgment against the wicked.
-Using this idea, Asaph knew that God would not always sleep in His forbearance toward the wicked, and one day He would awake and judge them; He would despise their image.
+So, Lord, when You awake: Asaph admitted that it seemed as if God were asleep because one could not always see His active hand of judgment against the wicked.
+Using this idea, Asaph knew that God would not always sleep in His patience toward the wicked, and one day He would awake and judge them; He would despise their image.

 3. (21-24) Confessing foolishness and receiving guidance.

 And I was vexed in my mind.